 Although leaders face an unlimited range of situations, research has shown that they apply six leadership styles or behaviour patterns to those situations

-You may ask “which style is best for a mobile leader?”, but there is no “best” style for all people and all situations.
+You may ask “which style is best for a cross-function leader?”, but there is no “best” style for all people and all situations.
 Research suggests that a combination of Visionary, Democratic & Coaching are the most effective long term styles.
 Leaders who effectively demonstrate these long term styles;

 • Direct and influence team members and peers, effectively communicating the organisation’s goals

 • Set (with team member input) challenging but moderate-risk performance goals

 • Delegate responsibility – as much as team members can handle

 • Provide frequent specific task-orientated feedback, assistance and resources

 • Reward task performance and improvement of performance

 • Develop team members effectively by providing ”how to” task instruction

 These are what we believe to be the hallmarks of the good cross functional leader.